MengLeZhang/crimeMaps-preReg-code/docs/response to reviewers.md

 - Improved discussion of data errors.
 We have added in additional information from SYP on the raw police data.
 Subsection has been renamed data quality instead of missing data to reflect change.
 - Fixed numerous minor issues (typos, figure referencing, table heading, referencing tables in the text etc)

 We note that reviewer 1 is positive in their review (answering yes to all check items).
 Reviewer 2 has a completely different opinion.
 We believe the majority of reviewer 2's comments stem from a misunderstanding: this is a study protocol and not a full report on findings.
-The definition of a study protocol from PLOSone:
+The definition of a study protocol from PLOSOne:

 > Study Protocols describe detailed plans for conducting research, including the background, rationale, objectives, methodology, statistical plan, and organization of a research project.
 PLOS ONE accepts submissions of Study Protocols for any study type within the journal’s scope.

-We have been clear that this is a protocol: the word protocol is mentioned around 8 times throughout the text (including the title).
-Most of reviewer two's comments, such as lack of results and discussion, are outside the scope of a protocol and are not relevant.
-This is evidenced by PLoSone's own guidelines for protocol.
-Reviewer two also has valid criticisms which we have addressed (see itemised responses).
-However, we want to address reviewer two criticism of our paper's originality here.
+However, Reviewer two has valid criticisms which we have addressed (see itemised responses).
+First, we want to address reviewer two criticism of our paper's originality here.

-Reviewer two believes the literature work is scarce; truthfully that's because the literature on the impact of crime maps is scarce.
+Reviewer two believes the literature work is sparse; truthfully that's because the literature on the impact of crime maps is scarce.
 However, we have included additional references on related studies looking at public perceptions of crime maps.
-They also hallenge our assertiation:  “no other study has studied the effect of crime maps on house prices or leveraged the type of design developed in this study.”
+They also challenged our assertion:  “no other study has studied the effect of crime maps on house prices or leveraged the type of design developed in this study.”
 Then provides a list of reference.

-We have fact-checked this references to check 1) the estimand of these studies (i.e. do they measure crime map effects or something else) and 2) the design of the study (i.e. did they use geomasking errors or other quirks of crime data to seperate the effects of Open Data from other crime effects).
+We have fact-checked this references to check 1) the estimand of these studies (i.e. do they measure crime map effects or something else) and 2) the design of the study (i.e. did they use geomasking errors or other quirks of crime data to separate the effects of Open Data from other crime effects).
 First, none of them look at the introduction of crime maps on house prices.
 They all look at relationship between crime in general on house prices.
 This is not the same topic.
 Second, they almost all depend on statistical adjustments with no design beyond throwing whatever covariates into a regression model (aside from those using instrumental variables with implausible instruments).
 We rely on geomasking to provide nearly as good as random variations in crime information available to the public (with interrupted time series taking out any remaining confounding bias).
 Third, we already cite a systematic review of crime effects on house prices in our submission (Ihanfeldt and Mayock) which also comes to the same conclusion about this literatures (e.g. weak identification strategies).
 Our original comments about novelty still stand.
 The reviewers can check our summaries of each article (under reply to reviewer 2 comments) to make up their own minds.

 Regarding our current status.
 When we submitted the paper in May, we had not yet extracted any data in order to remain blind to the final results.
 The only exception is public domain data from South Yorkshire which was used to test code, scope statistical power, and demonstrate our estimators.
 Since we know the early results from one police force (for RQ1 only), we have openly declared this.
 We have not used public domain data from any of the other 40+ forces for the protocol (but will do so for the study).
 This is a project with limited resources and time.
 We have since gained access to raw South Yorkshire Police data (used for RQ2) and are poised to start analysing public domain data (used for RQ1) in this September (see project timeline subsection).